Content

 What is the purpose of “earning” an emotional wage?

-Because the economic salary is not always enough to optimize the employee’s experience since it is also nourished by non-monetary aspects.
+Because the economic salary is not always enough to optimise the employee’s experience since non-monetary aspects also nourish it.

 Can I ask for an emotional salary increase?